-Feature #2816: Device-side update&constraits, buffer ops and multi-gpu comms
+Feature #2816: GPU offload / optimization for update&constraits, buffer ops and multi-gpu communication

 CUDA version of LINCS

 Adapt the LINCS constraints to work efficiently on CUDA-enabled GPUs.

 A separate class that contains the logic.

 - Reduction for the virial using shuffle.

 - Free energy.